Silver Alert issued for Wichita man

-Missing is 90-year-old Kenneth Bradford.
-Bradford was last seen leaving his home in the 200 block of South Tracy Sunday evening at 6:30 p.m.
+Kenneth Bradford, 90 was last seen leaving his home in the 200 block of S. Tracy Sunday evening at 6:30 p.m.

-He is showing early signs of of dementia and has other medical diagnoses that require medication.
+He is showing early signs of dementia and has other medical diagnoses that require medication.

 Bradford was last seen wearing a red honor flight t-shirt, tan pants and black dress shoes.
 He is driving a 2014 Chevrolet Impala with Kansas handicap tag 56861.